 - In other types of treatment

 - In psychotherapy

 - ► In everyday life

 - Pre adjudication

 - Post adjudication

-- Post treatment
+- Post treatment, post release

 - In sex offender treatment

 - ▶ 25% 35%

-How is Denial Often Viewed Clinically or Managed
+How is Denial Viewed Clinically, How is it Managed?

-- Seen as an unmotivated client - Seen as a significant problem - Often excluded from treatment, or from treatment completion - Seen as something that needs to be overcome - May be seen as the highest risk, as one who wants to continue to offend - May have time added to his sentence
+- Seen as an unmotivated client

+- Seen as a lie

+- Seen as a significant barrier to progress

+- Often excluded from treatment, or from treatment completion

+- Seen as something that needs to be overcome

+- May be seen as the highest risk, as one who wants to continue to offend

+- May have time added to his sentence

-Why Treat Deniers?
+Should We Treat Deniers?
+Why?

-- To mitigate risk for recidivism for those who categorically deny their offending behavior and have refused & been found non-amenable for standard treatment.
-Mission Focused. - Risks and Needs may be the same as those who admit - ▶ Risk for recidivism can be addressed without direct discussion of offending behavior. - It does not appear to be necessary to overcome denial, require admission - Deniers program engages men who would not enter treatment and reduce risk - Comfort discussing themes may facilitate greater willingness to engage in standard treatment. - Address criminogenic risks by three core processes: - 1.
+- Can we mitigate risk for those who deny their offending behavior and have been found not amenable for standard treatment? - Treating a denier may fit the Mission of DOC to improve public safety. - A different engagement may increase benefits of treatment for this population - Risks and Needs may be the same as clients who admit. - Risk for recidivism can be addressed without direct discussion of offending behavior, at least for some populations. - It does not appear to be necessary to overcome denial, to require admission. - Deniers program engages men who would not otherwise enter treatment and would therefore not reduce their risk. - Comfort in treatment may facilitate willingness to engage in standard programming. - Address criminogenic risks by three core processes: - 1.
 Foster sense of necessity to address risks - 2.
-Awareness of protective and risk factors - 3.
-Development of skills to strengthen protective factors and mitigate propensity for risks as they pertain to sexual recidivism.
+Increase conscious awareness of both protective and risk factors - 3.
+Development of skills to strengthen protective factors and mitigate the propensity for risks as they pertain to sexual recidivism.